Treatment

 Simple Excision: Highly abnormal precancerous moles or other skin lesions may require only simple excision.
 They are surgically removed along with their margins.

-Wide Local Excision: After the lesion has been diagnosed as a melanoma, a wider excision is required.
-An excision of .05-2cm is made around the tumor, depending on its thickness, and the cancerous tissue and margins are sent to pathology.
-Further surgery, such as sentinel lymph node biopsy, or other treatment options may be required.
+Wide Local Excision: A wider excision is required after the lesion has been diagnosed as melanoma.
+Depending on its thickness, an excision of .05-2 cm is made around the tumor, and the cancerous tissue and margins are sent to pathology.
+Further surgery may be required, such as sentinel lymph node biopsy or other treatment options.

 Sentinel Lymph Node Biopsy